unchainedio/deploy-dashmasternode/README.md

 This role automatically deploys a DASH masternode or fleet of DASH masternode servers using ansible.
 Right now this role gets you to the point where The Masternode server is ready for the ProRegtx and is ready for you to notify the network about the existence of the Dash Masternode.

-This role is tested on Ubuntu LTS 20.01.
-I would recommend you run it on that.
+This role is tested on Ubuntu LTS 20.04.

-This role creates a 'dashadmin' user that handles all administrative work  and a normal 'dash' user.
-It locks down root SSH access as well as via  passwords and only allows access via SSH for the 'dashadmin' user and normal 'dash' user.
+This role creates a `dashadmin` user that handles all administrative work  and a normal `dash` user.
+It locks down root SSH access as well as via  passwords and only allows access via SSH for the `dashadmin` user and normal `dash` user.

 access to the dash-cli or any other dash wallet access is available via the 'dash' user.

-'dashadmin' user is only used for administration.
+`dashadmin` user is only used for administration.
-'dash' user is used for everything else.
-This is to keep the server secure against access attempts against 'root'.
+`dash` user is used for everything else.
+This is to keep the server secure against access attempts against `root`.

 ![deploy Demo](demo/run-deploy-dashmasternode.gif)

 Requirements